Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 An extended 30-round magazine is available: Shots 30+1(3), Weight becomes 6.2/1.05kg.
 The gun can also fire APHC rounds: Dam 6d+2(2) pi-.

+In The New Colossus, you turned the Assault Rifle into this when you installed a scope on it, but I think it makes more sense to keep it as a separate weapon.

 #### Shockhammer Model 1960

 Another descendant of the gun from The Old Blood, this one uses a "snail drum"